 This workshop will help participants understand how the brain works and how we can use that to create connection with our clients and creating aplace of "felt safety" so that our clients can make wise choices for life for their child.
 We will create an environment in our centers for connection and empowerment that helps the client not only survive, but ultimately thrive.

 Geared for anyone performing ultrasounds in a pregnancy help medical clinic, explore the integration of ultrasound imaging in PMCs, as well as the “hows and whys” of ultrasound physics.
 You’ll also learn to identify artifacts and how to improve images, along with key skills such as obtaining proper measurements.
 We’ll also look at the legal and ethical implications and techniques to minimize risk, essential quality analysis/control, and more.
 This training is provider approved by the California Board of Registered Nursing, Provider Number 16061 for 6 contact hours.
+Heartbeat Interantional has been approved to offer complimentary continuing education for sonographers, 6 CMEs for this course.

 In this training, you will gain a better understanding of the nature and scope of human trafficking in the U.S. & abroad.
 Here, you will learn how to recognize the signs and indicators of human trafficking in PRCs and PHOs and how to respond appropriately when human trafficking is suspected.
 By the end, you will know how to find and link to community and other resources to help your clients.
 This training is provider approved by the California Board of Registered Nursing, Provider Number 16061 for 6 contact hours.